bit6/bit6-ios-sdk/_posts/2014-03-27-multimedia-messaging-download.md

 ---
 category: multimedia messaging
 title: 'Download Attachments'
-layout: nil
 ---

 ### Download Attachments

-___Note___ The classes `Bit6ThumbnailImageView` and `Bit6ImageView` take care of all the process related to download a file attached to a Bit6Message.
+`Bit6ThumbnailImageView` and `Bit6ImageView` classes handle attachment downloading and rendering.

 You can also download the files manually by using `[Bit6Message downloadAttachment:]` and listen to `Bit6FileDownloadedNotification`.

 ```objc
 //ObjectiveC